pedrib/PoC/advisories/Pwn2Own/Tokyo_2019/lao_bomb.md

 So now we know how to hit the vulnerable code path, we just need to send the command and that's it right?
 Well, actually no. There are two problems.

 1. The *strncpy()* that copies the *slave\_mac\_info* key into the *slaveMac* variable only copies 0x11 bytes, and that's including the terminating null byte.
-2. We need to perform some escaping as the arguments are single and double quoted.
+2. We need to perform some escaping as the lua code is single and double quoted.

 With these two constraints in mind, the actual available space is quite limited.

-In order to escape the arguments and execute our payload, we have to add the following characters:
+In order to escape the lua code and execute our payload, we have to add the following characters:

 ```
 ';<PAYLOAD>'